Timeline: Key Events in the Babri Masjid – Ram Mandir Controversy

-The Government declares the site as a “contested area” and locks the entrance.
+The Government declares the site a “contested area” and locks the entrance.

 1950: Hindu sides file Suits – Two suits are filed in Faizabad Court by Gopal Simla Viharad and Paramhansa Ramachandra Das, seeking permission to conduct Hindu pujas to Ram Lalla.
 The Court granted the parties permission to conduct pujas.
 The Court orders the inner courtyard gates to remain locked.

-1959: Third Hindu suit filed – Nirmohi Akhara files third suit, seeking possession of the land.
+1959: Third Hindu suit filed – Nirmohi Akhara files a third suit, seeking possession of the land.

 1961: Muslim suit filed – UP Sunni Wakf Board files a suit seeking possession of Babri Mosque site.
 They also demand the removal of Ram Idols from Babri Masjid.